-Now we know what GI is, and how it affects blood sugar, let’s answer, does Idaho Russet potatoes or Russet potatoes have a higher GI?
+Now we know what GI is, and how it affects blood sugar, let’s find out which one has a higher GI.

 Not every white potato has an equal GI.
 Idaho, Russet and other white potatoes all have different GI scores.
-In addition to how a potato is cooked, the heat of the potato when eaten affects the GI.
+In addition to how it is cooked, the heat of it when eaten affects the GI.

 A study published in the Journal of the Diabetic Association found boiled potatoes eaten cold had a GI score of 56.
-When eaten hot the boiled potato had a GI score of 89 3.
+When eaten hot it had a GI score of 89 3.